imagej/imagej.github.io/_pages/N2V.md

 ## What happens during and after training

-{% capture title%}
- N2V training progress window
-{% endcapture %}
-{% include thumbnail src='/images/pages/N2v-train-progress.png' title=title %}
-{% capture title%}
- N2V training preview window
-{% endcapture %}
-{% include thumbnail src='/images/pages/N2v-train-preview.png' title=title %} During training, you will see two windows:
+{% include thumbnail src='/images/pages/N2v-train-progress.png' title='N2V training progress window'%} {% include thumbnail src='/images/pages/N2v-train-preview.png' title='N2V training preview window'%} During training, you will see two windows:

   - The progress window keeps you updated of the steps the training process is going through.
 It also plots the current training and validation loss.
   - The preview window is generated from the first validation batch.
 It is slit into two parts.
 The upper left part displays the original noisy data, the lower right part displays the prediction at the current state of the training.